 Is Facebook dead?

-If the future of Facebook is private and the future of marketing organically with any sort of reach on Facebook as a business owner is dead, then how will you use the platform?
+If the future of Facebook is private and the future of digital marketing organically with any sort of reach on Facebook as a business owner is dead, then how will you use the platform?
 Will you diversify across to other social media platforms, or will you give continue to work with this platform?

 Personally, I am excited about the future of Facebook being private.
 I have never, on a personal level, enjoyed the exposure of my profile and what others were sharing.